wakululuu/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+McScheduler shows an error message.

       Use case resumes at step 2.

+#### Use case: Edit a worker's information (UC-003)

+**MSS**

+1. User requests to list workers.
+2. McScheduler shows a list of workers.
+3. User requests to edit a specific worker in the list.
+4. McScheduler edits the worker.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+McScheduler shows an error message.

+    Use case resumes at step 2.

+* 3b.
+No information is given or the information is invalid.

+    * 3b1.
+McScheduler shows an error message.

+    Use case resumes at step 2.

+#### Use case: Add a shift (UC-004)

+**MSS**

+1. User requests to add a shift.
+2. McScheduler adds the shift.

+   Use case ends.

+**Extensions**

+* 1a.
+The shift information is missing or invalid (wrong values).

+    * 1a1.
+McScheduler shows an error message.

+      Use case ends.

+#### Use case: Delete a shift (UC-005)

+**MSS**

+1. User requests to list shifts.
+2. McScheduler shows a list of shifts.
+3. User requests to delete a specific shift on the list.
+4. McScheduler deletes the shift.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+McScheduler shows an error message.

+      Use case resumes at step 2.

+#### Use case: Edit a shift's information (UC-006)

+**MSS**

+1. User requests to list shifts.
+2. McScheduler shows a list of shifts.
+3. User requests to edit a specific shift in the list.
+4. McScheduler edits the shift.

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1.
+McScheduler shows an error message.

+    Use case resumes at step 2.

+* 3b.
+No information is given or the information is invalid.

+    * 3b1.
+McScheduler shows an error message.

+    Use case resumes at step 2.

+#### Use case: Assign worker to a shift (UC-007)

+**MSS**

+1. User requests to list shifts.
+2. McScheduler shows a list of shifts.
+3. User requests to list workers.
+4. McScheduler shows a list of workers.
+5. User requests to assign worker at a specific position on the workers' list to a shift on a specific position on the shifts' list.
+6. McScheduler assigns specified worker to specified shift.

+   Use case ends.

+**Extensions**

+* 2a.
+The list of shifts is empty.

+  Use case ends.

+* 4a.
+The list of workers is empty.

+  Use case ends.

+* 5a.
+At least one of the given indexes are invalid.

+    * 5a1.
+McScheduler shows an error message.

+      Use case resumes at step 4.

+#### Use case: Unassign worker from a shift (UC-008)

+**MSS**

+1. User requests to list shifts.
+2. McScheduler shows a list of shifts.
+3. User requests to list workers.
+4. McScheduler shows a list of workers.
+5. User requests to unassign worker at a specific position on the workers' list to a shift on a specific position on the shifts' list.
+6. McScheduler unassigns specified worker to specified shift.

+   Use case ends.

+**Extensions**

+* 2a.
+The list of shifts is empty.

+  Use case ends.

+* 4a.
+The list of workers is empty.

+  Use case ends.

+* 5a.
+At least one of the given indexes are invalid.

+    * 5a1.
+McScheduler shows an error message.

+      Use case resumes at step 4.

+* 5b.
+The worker is not assigned to the given shift.

+    * 5b1.
+McScheduler shows an error message.

+      Use case resumes at step 4.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 workers and 1000 shifts without a noticeable sluggishness in performance for typical usage.
+3. Should be able to save up to 1000 workers and 1000 shifts worth of data that persists over sessions.
+4. Data should be saved after every change.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+5. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+6. A fresh new user should be able to figure out how to use the App easily.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Role**: A position that a worker is able to fill based on their skill set (e.g Cashier, Cleaner, Burger Flipper)
+* **Service Rating**: A rating given based on how well the worker performs at their work

 --------------------------------------------------------------------------------------------------------------------